Windows Server 2008 (R2) End of Life | What to Do Now?

 Lifecycle Start Date

-In general, regular updates (free security updates on-premises, non-security updates, free support options, and online technical content updates) are not provided anymore, which indicates the real end of one operating system.
+Microsoft stopped providing regular updates, including free security updates, non-security updates, free support options, and online technical content updates, indicating the end of the operating system.

-In fact, not only Windows Server 2008, some other systems have also been announced the end of active support and security support, you can click here to check.
+Many systems, including Windows Server 2008, have reached the end of their active support and security support, and you can check the list by clicking here.

 Potential risks come with Server 2008 R2 end of life